Cornwall has really made a name for itself on the food map with top TV chefs recognising the tasty natural larder the county offers.

 Food and artisan products

 Cornwall has to be most famous for its pasties.
 The ultimate convenience food, they were invented for miners who needed something filling and easy to handle whilst down the mines.
 Today, it has protected status and only a pasty from Cornwall can truly be called a Cornish Pasty.

 However as well as the wonderful fresh seafood, there is now a wealth of other Cornish produce filling our supermarket shelves including tea, clotted cream, ice cream, cheese, wine, beer, mead and sausages to name just a few.

 Cornwall really is a food lovers paradise.
 Aside from hotels with great restaurants, you can find cosy inns, seafood specialists and beach cafés offering fantastic seasonal locally produced cuisine.

 With Cornwall’s Celtic roots there’s also plenty of festivals throughout the year and no festival would be complete without food!
 There are even dedicated festivals of food, particularly around oyster harvest time.

 Lemon Quay in Truro is a good place to visit to enjoy local produce.
 It’s also the home of the Great Cornish Food Festival in September, a great time for food lovers to visit.

-Situated overlooking Porth beach in a light and airy conservatory style restaurant within Porth Veor Manor Hotel, Beaucliffes is open for breakfast, evening meals, Sunday lunch and special occasions..
+Situated overlooking Porth beach is our light and airy conservatory style restaurant, Beaucliffes which is open for breakfast and private functions.